-The UK Corporate Governance Code states that board appointments should “promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths”.
-However, recent research by KPMG reveals that 84% of respondents say that their board either doesn’t measure or know the socioeconomic background of its members.
-Shockingly, just 6% said that their board was aware of this information.
-This tallies with research by the CMI, who found that 80% of respondents said their organisation did not measure or know the socioeconomic background of applicants.
+The UK Corporate Governance Code states that board appointments should “promote diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.”
+However, recent research by KPMG reveals that 84% of FTSE 350 boards don’t measure or know the socioeconomic background of their members.
+This tallies with research by the CMI, which found that 80% of organisations don’t track the socioeconomic composition of their workforce.

-Not only are the vast majority of boards blissfully unaware of this, the proportion of board members coming from working class backgrounds is startling at only 15% — compared to the 70% who came from a professional background.
-Research by The Bridge Group revealed that the proportion of people from lower socioeconomic backgrounds in senior roles within financial services is even more skewed, with almost nine in ten senior roles held by those from higher socioeconomic backgrounds.
+Not only is that blind spot worrying, but it also has real-world consequences: the proportion of board members coming from working-class backgrounds is just 15% — compared to 70% from a professional background.
+And research by The Bridge Group shows that the ratio within financial services is even more skewed, with almost nine in ten senior roles held by those from higher socioeconomic backgrounds.

 What challenges do people from lower socioeconomic backgrounds face?

-Another obstacle in the way of social mobility is the unequal progression experienced by those from a lower socioeconomic background when compared to their more privileged peers.
-In research from The Bridge Group, it was revealed that those from lower socioeconomic backgrounds took 25% longer to progress through grades, despite there being no statistical evidence to explain this in terms of performance.
-The result of this has been a deficit in the number of managers from lower socioeconomic backgrounds when compared to the UK working population.
-Research by the CMI suggests that, in order to achieve equal representation with the UK working population, an additional 420,000 managers from lower socioeconomic backgrounds are needed.
+Another roadblock is the unequal progression experienced by those from a lower socioeconomic background compared to their more privileged peers.
+Per The Bridge Group, the former take 25% longer to progress through grades than the latter, despite no statistical evidence of performance differences.
+And this results in a startling deficit: findings from the CMI suggest that, to achieve equal representation with the UK working population, an additional 420,000 managers from lower socioeconomic backgrounds are needed.

 How can we drive change and make a positive impact?

-- Talk about it.
-As our panellists pointed out, a necessary first step is to get comfortable talking about socioeconomic background, which we’re often not here in the UK.
-Representation matters, but as we can’t see socio-economic background, it’s not immediately obvious.
-At Board Intelligence we’ll be profiling board and ExCo members from across the FTSE 100 and 250 who are from a lower socioeconomic background — if you are, or know of someone who would be happy to share their story, please let us know.
+At Board Intelligence, we’ll be profiling board and ExCo members from across the FTSE 100–250 who came from a lower socioeconomic background — if you are, or know of someone who would be happy to share their story, please let us know.

-- Show commitment at board level.
-In order for progress on social mobility to be made, there needs to be a clear demonstration of commitment right at the top of the organisation.
-Boards should ask questions of their organisations — particularly the Chief People Officer / HRD of how social background is measured and what is being done to address it.
-This can be clearly shown by, for example, connecting executive and leadership compensation with demonstrable progress on social mobility and other diversity metrics — as is already being done in some parts of the FTSE 100.
+As with most things, social mobility won’t improve without a clear demonstration of commitment right at the top of the organisation.
+Boards should be asking questions of their organisations — particularly the Chief People Officer / HRD — of how social background is measured and what is being done around it.
+And how seriously you take the matter can be evidenced by, for example, connecting executive and leadership compensation with verifiable progress on social mobility and other diversity metrics — as is already being done in some parts of the FTSE 100.